lauraschild/LegacyVegetation/README.txt

 Code to reconstruct vegetation from a subset of pollen records following the LegacyVegetation dataset.
 In this repository parts of the analysis can be replicated using a subset of three records.

-The script main_complete.R includes all of the analyses and takes approximately xxx minutes to run all scripts in the necessary order.
+The script main_complete.R includes all of the analyses and takes approximately 6 minutes to run all scripts in the necessary order.
+It is recommended to run this first as it also takes care of packages that need to be installed.

 The following scripts are included in this analysis:
 	- main_REVEALS.R